Ecuador opens 'humanitarian corridor,' lifts passport measure on Venezuelans - Journal du Cameroun

 Venezuelans are rushing out of the country to join those who have already fled a deepening economic crisis, as regional governments struggle to cope with one of the biggest exoduses in Latin American history.

-The UN says more than 2.3 million of Venezuela’s 30.6 million population have fled the country since the current crisis began in 2014 — a staggering 7.5 percent.
+Of the 2.3 million Venezuelans living abroad, more than 1.6 million have fled the country since 2015, when the oil-rich nation was plunged into a serious economic and political crisis, with acute shortages of food, medicine and other basic necessities, while public services have been failing.

-The pace of departures has accelerated in recent days, sparking a warning from the UN.
+The pace of departures has accelerated in recent days, sparking a warning from the United Nations.

 “It remains critical that any new measures continue to allow those in need of international protection to access safety and seek asylum,” UN High Commissioner for Refugees Filippo Grandi said on Thursday in a statement.